 Symptoms depend on which complications occur.
 Common complications include the following:

 Infants whose mother has diabetes also have a higher rate of birth defects than other newborns.
-Large-for-gestational-age newborns born to mothers with diabetes are likely to be significantly overweight later in childhood and as adults, which, along with their genetic predisposition, puts them at risk of developing type 2 diabetes (see Diabetes Mellitus (DM): Type 2).
+Large-for-gestational-age newborns born to mothers with diabetes are likely to be significantly overweight later in childhood and as adults, which, along with their genetic predisposition, puts them at risk of developing type 2 diabetes (see see Type 2).

 To treat hypoglycemia in newborns, glucose given by vein (intravenously) or frequent feedings by mouth or by tube into the stomach are often needed.
 Treatment of respiratory distress syndrome may require supplemental oxygen through a tube placed in the nose or intense intervention, such as respiratory support with a ventilator.
 Other complications may also require treatment, such as phototherapy for jaundice.

 Last full review/revision February 2009 by Arthur E. Kopelman, MD